Coko7/Coko7/SKILL_BACKGROUND.md

   - At this point, I am almost only using Linux but I still have Windows for gaming
   - Bought a Raspberry Pi at some point and started using for nonsense
 - 2022:
-  - Reinstalled Linux on HDD for more storage but now it is slow, coming back to Windows because too lazy to re-reinstall
+  - Reinstalled Linux on HDD for more storage but now it is slow
-  - Started learning about privacy tools and such
+  - Still using Linux but the Windows OS is faster
   - Used JHipster for a big school project and glad I am not using it anymore
   - Learned a tiny bit about NixOS and got confused a lot, but would like to give it another chance someday
   - Learned more about security and realized home-made cryptography algorithm made in 2017 violates [Kerckhoffs's principle](https://en.wikipedia.org/wiki/Kerckhoffs's_principle)
+  - Started learning about privacy tools and such
+  - Started gradually switching to only using open-source and privacy-friendly software
   - In the end, this home-made cryptography algorithm made years ago was pretty bad and very easy to break *(what a surprise!)*
+  - Got bored of waiting for Ubuntu to start up and eventually moved back to Windows
+  - Started working as a full-time FullStack .NET developer
   - Stuck on Windows but using Linux daily via WSL
-  - Started working as a full-time FullStack .NET developer
+  - Chat GPT came out, this is madness
 - 2023:
+  - AI is starting to be everywhere
+  - Using Perplexity AI on a daily basis (no need for account and provides sources)
+  - Using Windows daily and left Ubuntu install in the dust (doing Linux on WSL instead)
+  - Still becoming increasingly infuriated at Windows
-  - Installed and use GrapheneOS on Pixel phone
+  - Installed and use GrapheneOS on Pixel phone (only using FLOSS apps at this point)
   - Started using Vim and NeoVim as main editor
+  - Installed Pop!_OS on an old PC and realized it was faster than my current PC (on Windows 10)
+  - At this point, my Windows frustration was nearing its peak
   - Bought a NAS + elaborate back up policy ([3-2-1 rule](https://www.seagate.com/blog/what-is-a-3-2-1-backup-strategy/))
+  - Moved Ubuntu files to Windows and deleted the partition on my PC
-  - Fuck Windows, time to single boot Arch Linux
+  - Fuck Windows, time to single boot Arch Linux (best decision of the year)
   - Started learning EVEN MORE about Linux (window managers, graphical environments, distros, etc.)

 > The purpose is to try and retrace my computer science journey.
 I will *try* to keep it small.